bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 ## 4.1.8

-Expose expose DefaultSources.GetValueFunc for host apps to reuse logic for alternate configuration sources.
+Expose DefaultSources.GetValueFunc for host apps to reuse logic for alternate configuration sources.

 See the new [.Net Core Config](../ArgumentValues/default-values-from-config.md#.net-core-config) section for an example.